 Be sure to stay aware of traffic if you're doing flat-out efforts on the road – consider making the most of your turbo trainer for these sessions.

-You’ll burn loads of calories in a short amount of time doing intervals, and your metabolism will be up for the next 12 hours, meaning you burn extra calories over the course of the day.
-You’ll soon be rid of that spare tyre!
+The benefits are that you’ll burn loads of calories in a short amount of time doing intervals, and your metabolism will be up for the next 12 hours, meaning you burn extra calories over the course of the day.
+You’ll soon be seeing the weight loss!

 3. Off the bike exercise